conservationtechlab/tinyscrubcam/README.md

 # Hardware wiring diagram
 ![image](CircuitDiagram.jpg)

+Note: The wiring for the MP3 control is not following standard practice.
+You might want to try out the wiring in the `CircuitDiagram-No-BJT.drawio.png` first.

 ## Description

 TinyScrubCam utilizes Google Coral Micro platform to bring AI capabilities to wildlife detection.
 This approach allows for real-time processing without the need for constant internet connectivity, making wildlife monitoring more accessible and effective.